prisma-archive/graphcool-templates/auth/facebook/README.md

 1. The user clicks the `Authenticate with Facebook` button
 2. The Facebook UI is loaded and the user accepts
 3. The app receives a Facebook Access Token
-4. Your app calls the Graphcool mutation `authenticateFacebookUser(facebookToken: String!)`
+4. Your app calls the Graphcool mutation `authenticateUser(facebookToken: String!)`
-5. If no user exists yet that corresponds to the passed `facebookToken`, a new `FacebookUser` node will be created
+5. If no user exists yet that corresponds to the passed `facebookToken`, a new `User` node will be created
-6. In any case, the `authenticateFacebookUser(facebookToken: String!)` mutation returns a valid token for the user
+6. In any case, the `authenticateUser(facebookToken: String!)` mutation returns a valid token for the user
 7. Your app stores the token and uses it in its `Authorization` header for all further requests to Graphcool

 ## Setup